MarsadMaqsood/StylishDialogs/README.md

-You can customize progress bar dynamically with the materialish-progress methods via **SweetAlertDialog.getProgressHelper()**:
+You can customize progress bar dynamically with the materialish-progress methods via **StylishAlertDialog.getProgressHelper()**:
 - resetCount()
 - isSpinning()
 - spin()